Tegan Graham: Professional career

 Graham made her professional debut in 2023 with the Tokomanawa Queens of the Tauihi Basketball Aotearoa.
 She helped the Queens reach the Tauihi final, where she scored 17 points in a 98–72 loss to the Northern Kāhu.
 In 14 games, she averaged 8.2 points, 3.6 rebounds and 1.6 assists per game.

 For the 2023–24 season, Graham joined Swedish team Södertälje BBK of the Basketligan dam.
 The team won the league championship and the Swedish Cup, and in 29 games, she averaged 8.5 points, 3.0 rebounds and 3.6 assists per game.

 For the 2024–25 season, Graham joined German team VfL VIACTIV-AstroLadies Bochum.
 She helped the team win the German 2.Bundesliga championship and in 26 games, she averaged 17.3 points, 7.4 rebounds, 5.6 assists and 2.3 steals per game.
 She was named league MVP.

 On 7 August 2025, Graham signed with the Perth Lynx of the Women's National Basketball League (WNBL) in Australia for the 2025–26 season.
+She helped the Lynx reach the WNBL grand final series, where they lost 2–0 to the Townsville Fire.

+In July 2026, Graham signed with Grindavík of the Úrvalsdeild kvenna.